OS X: Updating OS X and Mac App Store apps

 - Show Updates or Check Now – Click Show Updates to open the Mac App Store and see any available updates.
 Click Check Now to check for updates.

-Important: You should install OS X updates as soon as possible.
+For best results, you should install OS X updates as soon as possible.

 Secure connection to Apple's update servers